 By 1926, however, Antelope Island's owners decided to remove the bison and raise sheep and cattle there instead.
 Utah hosted the "last great bison hunt" at $300 per person, which was popular but dropped the bison population to 30 cows and 25 calves.

-Today, Antelope Island is owned by the state of Utah, and the population of bison, which fluctuates between 550 and 700, is managed by the Utah Division of Parks and Recreation.
+Today, Antelope Island is owned by the state of Utah, and the population of bison, which fluctuates between 550 and 700, is managed by the Utah Division of State Parks.

 In addition to bison on Antelope Island, you might also see pronghorn antelope, mule deer, burrowing owls, cottontail and jackrabbits, various lizards and snakes, coyotes, many bird species and possibly even bighorn sheep.